-- Vaccine roll out slow. disorganized

-- vaccine and/or don't trust it

-- New COVID-19 variants are proliferating - will the vaccine work on new strains?
+- Vaccine roll out slow, disorganized - One-third reluctant to take the vaccine and/or don't trust it - New COVID-19 variants are proliferating - will the vaccine work on new strains?

 Debt

 - Ultra low rates, fiscal policy support zombie firms - Rising debt and deficits pose medium-term risk children were out of school.
 Structural issues that existed in pre-pandemic are still there; rising income inequalities, social disruptions.
 You've seen the event here in Washington on January 6th, a culmination of the last several years of social division.
 And there are deep political partisan divisions in this country.
 I've been in Washington for 35 years, and I've never seen anything quite like it.